List of Twin Peaks characters: Jerry Horne

-Jeremy "Jerry" Horne (David Patrick Kelly) is Ben Horne's brother and the uncle of Audrey and Johnny.
+Jeremy "Jerry" Horne, played by David Patrick Kelly, is Ben Horne's brother and the uncle of Audrey and Johnny.
 He is his brother's right-hand man and emissary, traveling around the world to act on Ben's behalf in his business dealings.
-Though not as intelligent as his brother, Jerry demonstrates world-awareness beyond that of most of the town's population.
+Though not as intelligent as Ben, Jerry demonstrates world-awareness beyond that of most of the town's population.
 He is a lawyer, but not as capable as Leland Palmer, and he rarely practices.
-He and Ben share similar interests and characteristics — womanizing and cutthroat business dealings — but Jerry publicly displays all the negative traits his brother hides beneath a veneer of sophistication and class.
-The brothers' contrasts are reflected in their attire: Ben wears tailored, neutral-colored business suits, and Jerry dresses in a variety of bizarre, multicolored outfits, seemingly culled from his trips around the world, with a strange hairdo resembling a hi-top fade.
-Despite their focus on getting their own way, the Horne brothers show a genuine affection for each other.
+He and Ben share similar interests and characteristics—womanizing and cutthroat business dealings—but Jerry publicly displays all the unseemly traits Ben hides beneath a veneer of sophistication and class.
+The brothers' contrast is reflected in their attire: Ben wears tailored, neutral-colored business suits, and Jerry a variety of bizarre, multicolored outfits, seemingly culled from his trips around the world, with a strange hairdo resembling a hi-top fade.
+Despite their focus on getting their own way, the Horne brothers show genuine affection for each other.

 Jerry ultimately leaves his profession as an attorney and, by 2014, starts producing cannabis products for sale.
 He also becomes increasingly disheveled and appears to have developed an addiction to cannabis.
-This addiction results in him getting lost in the woods and having hallucinations.
+This addiction results in him getting lost in the woods and hallucinating.

 Audrey Horne

-Audrey Horne (Sherilyn Fenn) fits the image of a poor little rich girl, able to have anything she wants except for her father's love.
-She eventually discovers that her father, Benjamin, the town's business magnate, gave his love to the deceased Laura Palmer, both physically and emotionally.
+Audrey Horne, played by Sherilyn Fenn, fits the image of a poor little rich girl, able to have anything she wants except her father's love.
+She discovers that her father, Ben, the town's business magnate, gave his love to the deceased Laura Palmer, both physically and emotionally.

-Audrey is labelled a troublemaker and she initially lives up to that expectation.
+Audrey is considered a troublemaker and initially lives up to that image.
 In the pilot, she derails one of her father's business deals, worth millions of dollars, by interrupting a meeting of Norwegian investors and telling them about Laura's murder.
-However, Audrey ultimately reveals herself to be a shrewd and sympathetic figure who goes out of her way for others.
+But she ultimately reveals herself to be a shrewd and sympathetic figure who goes out of her way for others.
 Although Audrey and Laura were not friends, Audrey says she "kind of loved Laura" because Laura tutored Audrey's brother Johnny.

 Charlie

-Charlie (Clark Middleton) is an unknown entity that may or may not be Audrey's husband.
-It is unknown if he exists or if he is human.
-Audrey has admitted to him she is having an affair with Billy, who has gone missing.
-He first appears in Part 12 of the Return.
+Charlie, played by Clark Middleton, is an unknown entity who may or may not be Audrey's husband.
+It is unknown whether he exists or is human.
+Audrey admits him she is having an affair with "Billy", who has gone missing.
+He first appears in "Part 12".

 Johnny Horne

-Audrey's older, intellectually disabled brother Johnny.
+Johnny Horne is Audrey's older, intellectually disabled brother.

-In a deleted scene from the second season of (included in the "Twin Peaks The Entire Mystery" Blu-ray box set) Sylvia confesses to Dr. Jacoby that as a girl, Audrey pushed her brother Johnny down a flight of stairs—resulting in his brain damage.
-In return, Dr. Jacoby reminds Sylvia that there is no physical trauma in Johnny's brain; he remains in a childlike state because he wants to.
+In a deleted scene from the second season (included in the "Twin Peaks The Entire Mystery" Blu-ray box set), Sylvia confesses to Dr. Jacoby that as a girl, Audrey pushed her brother Johnny down a flight of stairs, resulting in his brain damage.
+In response, Jacoby reminds Sylvia that there is no physical trauma in Johnny's brain; he remains in a childlike state because he wants to.

-He is the only character to be portrayed by three different actors:
+Johnny is the only character to be portrayed by three different actors: